 Do you have a child preparing to enter Kindergarten?
 Would you like to know why St. Joseph School is a great choice for your family?

 Ready, Set, Learn! is a fun and positive way to introduce your child to our school.
-New students and their families will have the opportunity to spend a few hours with our fantastic primary teachers, tour our school, and discover why the St. Joseph Kindergarten program is number one in Kelowna!
+New students and their families will have the opportunity to spend time with our fantastic primary teachers, talk to our principal, and discover why the St. Joseph Kindergarten program is number one in Kelowna!

 This year's event took place February 3rd - but don't worry if you missed it!
 You can still get all the information you need by contacting our office: ac.dnsic@eciffokjs or 250-763-3371.